jame25/foo_traycontrols/README.md

 3. Build for x64 platform (Debug or Release configuration)
 4. Copy the resulting `foo_traycontrols.dll` to your foobar2000 components folder

-### Option 3: Complete Rebuild
-1. Run `rebuild-all-x64.bat` to rebuild all dependencies and the component
-2. This is useful if you've modified SDK files or need a clean build

 ## Implementation Notes

 - Uses the foobar2000 SDK `initquit` service for initialization